Best For

 Pressure Relief Test

-The Origin Adapt Hybrid has an excellent level of pressure relief.
+The Origin Adapt Hybrid has a good level of pressure relief.
 During our tests, I felt no notable pressure points on my body.
-The mattress was comfortable in all sleeping positions and created ample pressure relief.
+I found the mattress to be comfortable and created sufficient pressure relief.
+Nevertheless, it’s clear there is room for improvement.

 Comfort Layer